segdeha/blog/posts/animating-your-iphone-web-application.md

 ---

-<iframe class="iphone-viewport" name="css-hw" src="/experiments/iphone/animations/css-hw.html"></iframe>
+<iframe style="width: 320px;height: 480px;float: left;clear: both;border: solid 1px black;margin: 0 1rem 1rem 0" title="Example using CSS to animate a `transform`" name="css-hw" src="/experiments/iphone/animations/css-hw.html"></iframe>

 Based on comments below by Sean Gilligan, developer of [iUI](http://code.google.com/p/iui/), I have added a fourth example.
-This one uses <code>-webkit-transform: translateX</code> to achieve hardware acceleration on the iPhone.
+This one uses `-webkit-transform: translateX` to achieve hardware acceleration on the iPhone.
 I’ve also slowed down the animations to 250ms to accentuate the differences between the various techniques.

 I’m not sure it’s better, at least on my phone.
 What do you think?